CyrusNajmabadi/lang-design/ListPerformance.md

 1. If present, certain types (see [New BCL types](#new-bcl-types)) are trusted to be drop-in replacements for `List<T>` for the specific usage in a method body.

+1. Importantly, these surface area of these types shown below are just potential recommendations.
+The BCL could include as much, or as little of this surface area that they felt was desirable.
+For example, it could just expose types containing what was felt to be a bare-minimum of members (`Count/this[]/Add/Remove/GetEnumerator`).
+This could reduce the burden on the BCL, while still probably achieving most of the gain.

 ### Allowable performance optimizations

 The compiler is free to perform any or all of the optimizations below for fresh `List<T>` instances within a method body.
 These optimizations apply regardless if a collection literal is used, or `new List<T>()` is used (without a capacity).
 They can be applied when `new List<T>` is used with a collection initializer (e.g. `new List<T> { a, b, c }`)